tata88k/rx-scheduler-transformer/README.md

 ObservableTransformerUtil for Observable
 SingleTransformerUtil for Single

-// Scheduler transform
+// Transform schedulers
 // from   Schedulers.io()             to   AndroidSchedulers.mainThread()
 // from   Schedulers.computation()    to   AndroidSchedulers.mainThread()
 // from   Schedulers.trampoline()     to   AndroidSchedulers.mainThread()
 // from   Schedulers.newThread()      to   AndroidSchedulers.mainThread()
 // from   Schedulers.single()         to   AndroidSchedulers.mainThread()
 // from   Schedulers.from(executor)   to   AndroidSchedulers.mainThread()

 ```
 # Usage